hoangperry/hoangperry.github.io/_posts/2018-05-01-works-newai.md

 #### Summary

 This is my first time working on Computer Vision field.
+Besides it, I learned many things about the algorithm, web develops, ...